kubernetes-sigs/kustomize/site/README.md

 # kustomize website: the alpha of the alpha

 ## Overview
 This is just an example overview of what the new kustomize website might look like.
-It is forked from the [docsy exmaple website](https://example.docsy.dev/) and heavy based on that.
+It is forked from the [docsy example website](https://example.docsy.dev/) and heavy based on that.

 I'm not a frontend dev but I was mostly successful at creating what I thought would be a good outline.
 However, I couldn't get rid of that picture of porridge with blueberries on it on the landing page!
 So ignore that and imagine it's something more nautical.